danandabbey/StringExercises/README.md

-Simple String Exercises for a class im taking on C#
+Simple String Exercises for a class I'm taking on C#